ObaidUr-Rahmaan/ocaml/README.md

 # OCaml
-OCaml is a general purpose programming language with an emphasis on expressiveness and safety.
+OCaml is a functional programming language with an emphasis on expressiveness and safety.